EXCEPTIONAL FOOD, AMBIANCE AND SERVICE

 With food that promotes longevity and nourishes the soul, San Pietro's menu offers a dazzling combination of sea and pristine farmland, with great selection of exquisite food, such as sea bass, earthy treasures of eggplants, risottos, black truffles, homemade pasta, peppers, tomatoes, and unique delicacies like the treasured mozzarella di bufala.

-San Pietro's elite corporate clientele attests on a daily basis to the warmly European values and sensibilities that San Pietro team continuously brings to its restaurant: a celebration of the simple, unadorned treasures of nature, maintaining the highest service standards possible, and treating guests like family.
+San Pietro's elite corporate clientele attests on a daily basis to the warm European values and sensibilities that the San Pietro team continuously brings to its restaurant: a celebration of the simple, unadorned treasures of nature, maintaining the highest service standards possible, and treating guests like family.

 The artwork of San Pietro’s dining room has been described as “the dining room in New York with the most atmosphere” by the New York Post.
 San Pietro’s newly modernized scenographic ceiling, the work of the architect Dante O. Benini, depicts a photograph of the sea at Sorrento’s sunset and gives to the venue an entirely greater visual and chromatic intensity.
 It was created by laser-cutting panels and its coating in a 18-carat gold leaf.
 Additional effect to the light is given through Swarovski crystal balls of various sizes with direct and indirect glows and refractions.